andywer/stylesmith/README.md

 import { colors } from './my-theme'

 /*
  * You can use any JS variable in the template string style.
+Trailing semicolons are optional.
  * Pass strings or numbers as style rule values.
  * Pass an object to merge its styles.
  */